 Our quartile percentages show that there are more women in each quartile, which falls in line with the gender split across the council as a whole.
 In summary, there is no difference between the pay of men and women employed at the Council in the same or equivalent roles as we have a job evaluation mechanism which ensures equal pay.
 The council is committed to ensuring that our employees are rewarded fairly for their contributions, regardless of gender.
 The council offers its employees a wide range of flexible working options to enable them to effectively manage their work/life balance.
 The council appoints to roles based on merit regardless of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation, marriage and civil partnership (employment only).
 However, it is recognised that some of the higher pay groups are under-represented by our female workforce, which has contributed to a pay gap in favour of our male employees.
 We aim to close this gap, through our work on our Workforce and Organisational Strategy we continue to provide transparency in promotion, pay and reward processes, offering a range of workforce development opportunities and flexible working opportunities.
-Over the past 12 months we have appointed an Equality, Diversity and Inclusion officer who has been working to improve the under-representation of staff from protected characteristics across the organisation.
-This has included reviewing and relaunching our menopause policy, setting up our Menopause and Perimenopause Network, developing an Equalities Board, appointing a strategic sponsor for gender equality and developing and sharing resources on all the protected characteristics.
+We continue to work with our Equalities Board and Staff Network groups to ensure support and opportunities are available for all underrepresented protected characteristics across the council, reviewing policies, procedures and working practices.
+Our senior managers attended awareness sessions, run by our staff network groups, offering an insight into some of the struggles and possible support staff in underrepresented areas may need to provide a more inclusive working environment.
 The Council remains committed to ensuring that our workforce reflect the make-up of the communities we serve as much as possible.
-Statement We confirm that the information and data provided is accurate and in line with mandatory requirements: Jon Rouse City Director
+Statement We confirm that the information and data provided is accurate and in line with mandatory requirements: Jon Rouse Chief Executive